 It's believed that the police will find it difficult to summon Kim for questioning, as he holds U.S. citizenship.

 Meanwhile, investment banking insiders point to Kim Joong Dong as a key figure in the billion-dollar profit scheme.
-In 2019, Kim Joong Dong, Bang Si Hyuk, and others coerced shareholders of Big Hit Entertainment into selling their shares, claiming that the company had no plans to go public.
-These individuals were able to secure the significant shares through private equity funds set of by Kim Joong Dong and others.
+In 2019, Kim Joong Dong, Bang Si Hyuk, and others allegedly coerced shareholders of Big Hit Entertainment into selling their shares, claiming that the company had no plans to go public.
+[HYBE Labels continues to deny these claims, insisting that Bang informed investors that an IPO "may be delayed."]
+As a result, Kim, Bang, and others were able to secure significant shares through private equity funds set of by Kim Joong Dong and others.
 Then, when HYBE listed as a public company in 2020, they sold approximately 9.16% of HYBE's shares, pocketing a total of 360 billion KRW (~ $250 million USD) in profits.
 Of the total profits, it's said that Kim Joong Dong himself pocketed approximately 100 billion KRW (~ 70 million USD).
 Previously, it was reported that Bang Si Hyuk separately pocketed around 190 billion KRW (~ 132 million USD) from this scheme.

 The Seoul Metropolitan Police plan on conducting additional investigations into Bang Si Hyuk and 4 other suspects currently based in South Korea.